Moving To Brazil

 Can I work in Brazil as a US citizen?

-Yes, but these are all subject to proper visa arrangements.
+Yes.
+These are all subject to proper visa arrangements.
 Read the documents above on the visa requirement.

 How much does it cost to move to Brazil from the USA?